 After that walk, through the town to the other side and head to the Rocca Maggiore.
 The Rocca Maggiore is the town’s ancient defense fort and overlooks the whole area.
 If you head to the top of the tower, you get an even better view.

 Stay the night in Assisi.
 You will want to, after all that walking.
-There is a public car park near the Nun Assisi Relais & Spa Museum hotel, which is the hotel I recommend in Assisi, check the rates here.
-Not only are the rooms located in a historic nunnery, but the hotel has a spa located in the Roman baths below.
-You can get a massage till eight at night, which is just the cure for you aching feet.
+There is a public car park near the Nun Assisi Relais & Spa Museum hotel, which is the hotel I recommend in Assisi.
+Not only are the rooms in a historic nunnery, but the hotel has a spa located in the Roman baths below.
+You can get a massage till eight at night, which is just the cure for your aching feet.
 Not only that you can eat with great views at the in-house restaurant of Eat Out, where the menu is seasonal and local.

 Day 3 – Assisi to Gubbio